layla321/CVPR_2023/README.md

   - Highlighted challenges with predicting where AI will go in the future
 - History and Future of Artificial Intelligence and Computer Vision
 - An AI Odyssey: the Dark Matter of Intelligence
+  - Talk on what is possible with AI and the limits of our current methods
 - Vision, Language, and Creativity
 - Modeling Atoms to Address Our Climate Crisis
 - Scientific Discovery and the Environment